 - Did I say, ask and do what I would usually say, ask and do when making a visit or assessment?

 - Am I working with the key people or focussing on the less intimidating family members?

 Any professional who identifies resistance, or is concerned about whether there is a dynamic with a hostile family which is impacting on the assessment or intervention, should discuss this with their own supervisor before reporting it to the lead worker, who will consult all the professionals involved with the family.
-This may be done, as part of the Early Help Plan, through the Core Group, or by reconvening the Child Protection Conference, depending on the level of concern and threshold at which the concerns are being monitored.
+This may be done, as part of the Early Help Plan, through the Core Group, or by reconvening a strategy meeting to establish whether this requires a Sec 47 response which could lead to a Child Protection Conference, depending on the level of concern and threshold at which the concerns are being monitored.
 It is important to identify whether the resistance relates to a single agency/professional or to several, and whether there are any professionals working with the family who do not experience resistance.

 Professionals should consider the nature and seriousness of the current reasons for concern for the child’s welfare.
 These may not be immediately clear as: